shy2net/nodejs-angular-starter/README.md

 - Authentication (including middlewares and token generation)
 - Angular 6 routes support (redirect to index.html of compiled Angular code)
 - Configuration according to environment (using config npm package).

+# Starting with this template

+In order to work with this template, follow this commands:

+  npm install # Install NodeJS dependencies and angular npm run debug # Run the NodeJS at debug mode npm run angular # Run Angular 6

+We don't run the `npm start` command as it is reserved only for the compiled code to run on a production server.

+In order to compile and build this template for your server run the following: npm install npm run build npm start

+These list of commands will install, compile and run the output NodeJS.